Head Women’s Volleyball Coach

 Brandon Crisp, a two-time NAIA National Champion assistant coach at California Baptist University, was named Head Volleyball Coach at Eastfield College in April 2014.

-Crisp brings a wealth of experience to Eastfield and comes to the Harvesters after spending last season at East Carolina University as an assistant coach and recruiting coordinator.
+Crisp brings a wealth of experience to Eastfield and comes to the Harvesters after spending the 2013 season at East Carolina University as an assistant coach and recruiting coordinator.
 While at ECU, Crisp was responsible for handling all aspects of recruiting, scouting, and film exchange.
 His expertise managing Data Volley and Data Video assisted the Pirates in statistical, video and scouting analysis.
 While working with the Pirates, Crisp helped ECU more than triple its win total from the previous season and guided the squad to its first five-match winning streak in five years.

 Before arriving at ECU, Crisp worked at Fordham University as an assistant coach and recruiting coordinator where he implemented new offensive and defensive systems which resulted in the Rams doubling their win total in just one season.